Lain-/rough-ruby/README.md

 The 'project Euler' folder hosts all my Ruby scripts written to solve problems posted on projecteuler.net

-The 'scripts' folders hosts my various programs/scripts written as a form of practicing.
-Read the description in each script's source code to find out what they do.
+The 'scripts' folders hosts my various programs/scripts written as self-assigned homework.
+Read the description in each script's source code to find out what it do.